 So you're going to INBOUND 2018?
 For those of you who don't know what INBOUND is:

 There were over 21,000 attendees at INBOUND 2017 – a number large enough to raise some people's anxiety levels; even seasoned professionals have a love-hate relationship with conferences.
-INBOUND, like most conferences, offers networking opportunities for HubSpot users, small business owners, marketers, B2B, and B2C professionals looking to improve themselves and their businesses.
+INBOUND, like most conferences, offers networking opportunities for HubSpot users, small business owners, marketers, and both B2B and B2C professionals looking to improve themselves and their businesses.

 INBOUND is an investment: tickets, transportation, lodging, food, and coffee (oh, so much coffee) can rack up the bills (hopefully also frequent flier miles!).